Phenomenal-Cat/IGNITE/Docs/source/index.rst

   :class: no-scaled-link

-**Imaging-Guided Neural Implant Targeting Extensions** (IGNITE) is a Python-based suite of functions designed to help neuroscientists harness multiple existing open-source software in order create customized neural implants for experimental research.
+Imaging-Guided Neural Implant Targeting Extensions (**IGNITE**) is a :fab:`python;sd-text-primary` :bdg-link-primary:`Python <https://www.python.org>`-based toolbox of functions designed to help neuroscientists harness multiple existing :fas:`unlock;sd-text-success` :bdg-link-success:`open-source <https://opensource.org/>` software in order to **create customized neural implants for experimental research**.
 This site documents some of the available functions, and guides new users through the entire process.

-- :fa:`download` Installation
-- :fa:`brain` Image processing
-- :fa:`ruler-combined` Implant design
-- :fa:`wrench` Implant customization
-- :fa:`python` Modifying code